-director, Academy of Ideas; panelist, BBC Radio 4's Moral Maze; author, I Find That Offensive
+director, Academy of Ideas; author, I STILL Find That Offensive!

-Claire Fox is the director of the Academy of Ideas, which she established to create a public space where ideas can be contested without constraint.
+Claire Fox is the director of the Academy of Ideas (AoI), which she established to create a public space where ideas can be contested without constraint.
 She convenes the yearly Battle of Ideas festival and initiated the Debating Matters Competition for sixth-formers.
-She also co-founded a residential summer school, The Academy, with the aim to demonstrate ‘university as it should be’.
+She also co-founded the AoI’s residential summer school The Academy, with the aim to demonstrate ‘university as it should be’.

 Follow Claire on Twitter @Fox_Claire.